-Additionally, many communities in the region rely on persons over 65 years of age to volunteer on town boards and committees, and provide volunteer rides for people in need of non-emergency medical transportation.
+As a result, many communities in the region rely on persons over 65 years of age to volunteer on town boards and committees, and provide volunteer rides for people in need of non-emergency medical transportation.
 Without an influx of new volunteers, many communities may face a "volunteer gap" in both the public and private sector.